isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 #### Most relevant files

-After reviewing the `Overview.txt` file, I identified the following as the most relevant files for my analysis:

 - `combined_dailyActivity_merged.csv`: this file provides data on users' daily activities, with columns such as `TotalSteps`, `TotalDistance`, `VeryActiveDistance`, `SedentaryMinutes`, and `Calories`.
-This file seems to be suited for analyzing activity and intensity trends.
+Suited for analyzing activity and intensity trends.
 One limitation, however, is the missing units in some columns, such as distance (presumably km or miles) and calories (likely kcal), which will require further investigation.

 - `sleepDay_merged.csv`: this file provides insight into users' sleep patterns, with columns such as `TotalMinutesAsleep` and `TotalTimeInBed`.
-This file seems to be suited for analyzing sleep patterns and habits.
-We could also add a metric such as sleep efficiency (percentage of time spent asleep relative to time in bed).
+Suited for analyzing sleep patterns and habits.
+I might also add a metric such as sleep efficiency (percentage of time spent asleep / time in bed).

 - `combined_heartrate_seconds_merged.csv`: this file provides heart rate data at a second-by-second granularity throughout the day, with the `Value` column providing heartrate values.
-This file seems to be valuable for analyzing recovery patterns, although no explicit units are provided (we can assume it is measured in beats per minute, BPM).
-It might be useful to aggregate this data at a higher level (hourly or daily) for some insights on recovery trends.
+Suited for analyzing recovery patterns.
+Again, no unit is provided for `Value`, but we can assume it is measures in beats per minute, BPM.
+I might aggregate this data at a higher level (hourly or daily) for insights on recovery trends.

 ## 4) Data cleaning and quality checks